Non-Surgical Treatments for Herniated Disc Pain

 Treating Arm Pain

-When you first feel the onset of pain from herniated cervical disc(s), anti-inflammatory medicines (NSAIDs) including ibuprofen (ie. Motrin, Advil, Nuprin) or COX-2 inhibitors (ie. Celebrex) can aid in the reduction of pain.
+When you first feel the onset of pain from herniated cervical disc(s), anti-inflammatory medicines (NSAIDs) including ibuprofen or COX-2 inhibitors can aid in the reduction of pain.
 The pain that results from a herniated disc results from a mixture of inflammation related to the disc material and nerve root pinching.
 Thus, by taking NSAIDs when you first begin to feel pain, you will reduce some of the inflammation which reduces that aspect of pain while the pressure aspect (nerve root pinching) concurrently resolves itself.
-If you are experiencing extreme pain that is not alleviated with anti-inflammatory medications, you may wish to ask your doctor about short-term oral steroids such as a Medrol Dose Pak or Prednisone which may provide even greater pain relief.
+If you are experiencing extreme pain that is not alleviated with anti-inflammatory medications, you may wish to ask your doctor about short-term oral steroids, such as Prednisone, which may provide even greater pain relief.

 Other Effective Treatment Alternatives